COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 ready.Set();

-// Waiting without a message loop -> fatal
+// Waiting without a message loop -> the fatal step

 done.WaitOne();